-The essential skills of written communication in a business environment; report writing, letters, and other modes of business communication. - 307.
-Topics in English Language and Linguistics (5).
-Pr., EH 102.
+The essential skills of written communication in a business environment; report writing, letters, and other modes of business communication.

+307. Topics in English Language and Linguistics (5).
+Pr., EH 101 and EH 102, with the required university English composition grade of "C" or higher in each course.

 Studies in the system, structure, and special areas of the English language.
 A topic-such as Regional and Social Dialects in Life and Literature, New Directions in Grammar, Selected Old and Middle English Texts, or Black English(es)-will be announced at each scheduling of the course.
-May be repeated once for credit when the topic varies. - 310.
-Contemporary Themes in Literature (5).
-Pr., EH 102.
+May be repeated once for credit when the topic varies.